 But hang on, what’s this?
-Talking of the mega-pharmacy, Boots have also dug into that same sisters narrative!
+Talking of the mega-pharmacy, Boots have also dug into the sisters narrative this Christmas!
 Well, that’s a bit awkward.
 Like turning up to a party with the exact same pair of identical twin sisters to someone else.
-Someone didn’t get the Eastenders memo – the BBC’s flagship soap fast-making a festive tradition of killing sisters off and only the High Street can help!
+Someone didn’t get the Eastenders memo – the BBC’s flagship soap is fast-making a festive tradition of killing sisters off and only the High Street can help!

-Boots’ is a simpler, less romanticised concept than House of Fraser‘s, and probably stronger for it.
-But also the one most hung out to dry by that leading hashtag.
+Boots‘ is a simpler, less romanticised concept than House of Fraser‘s, and probably stronger for it.
+But it’s also hung out to dry by that leading hashtag.
 You wouldn’t put a virus at the heart of your Christmas campaign – so, why shout your wish for viral marketing so loudly?

 Sainsbury’s – Every Bit of Christmas

 The most literal tagline of the season.
-Last year’s Christmas effort may still be burned on the inside of your eyelids, the Frozen-baiting animation classic I called, “a reluctant product recall.”
+Sainsbury’s 2016 effort may still be burned on the inside of your eyelids – the Frozen-baiting animation classic I called, “a reluctant product recall.”
 Well, Sainsbury’s can’t be accused of forgetting the product in 2017.
 There’s a sprout in every frame.

-Having exploited almost all the Earth’s resources with their 2016 ‘epic’, Sainsbury’s laudably opted for a more wholesome brand campaign in January.
+Having exploited almost all of Earth’s resources with last year’s ‘epic’, Sainsbury’s laudably opted for a more wholesome brand campaign in January 2017.
 And by unifying it with their festive special they’ve somehow managed to simultaneously trim down the excess and pack in as much Christmas as they can.
 Where Warburton’s once had every Muppet, Sainsbury’s only need Kermit.
 Where the BBC have taken a retail approach to the season, Sainsbury’s have kidnapped Jim Royle.

-Probably the funniest and most gleeful of these festive ads, well done to them for taking the kind of high concept you’d normally find in a DC Comics crisis storyline, and bottling it down to less than two minutes.
+Probably the funniest and most gleeful of the festive ads, well done to Saino’s for taking the kind of high concept you’d normally find in a DC Comics crisis storyline, and bottling it down to less than two minutes.

-Some have questioned the rejection of Sainsbury’s strong line of inyerface promos, but this new emphasis on efficient advertising has won me round.
-I’m digging this paired back Sainsbuy’s.
-Or as I might just nonchalently call them now, Sing-a-long-a-Saino’s
+Some have questioned the rejection of the supermarket’s previously strong line of ‘inyerface’ promos, but this new emphasis on efficient advertising has won me round.
+I’m digging a pared-back Sainsbury’s, or as I might just nonchalantly call them now, Sing-a-long-a-Saino’s